What are night sweats?

-People who suffer from night sweats often wake up to find themselves and their bed clothes wet with sweat.
-Night sweats are very common in men (Night Sweats in Men: The Cause and Solution) and women and often a result of simply being too warm at night.
-It might be the case that your duvet is too heavy, your pillows are not breathable or that your bedroom is too warm, read our recommendations for bedding that will prevent night sweats.
+People who suffer from night sweats often wake up to find themselves and their bedclothes wet with sweat.
+Night sweats are very common in men (Night Sweats in Men: The Cause and Solution) and women, and are often a result of simply being too warm at night.
+It might be the case that your duvet is too heavy, your pillows are not breathable or that your bedroom is too warm.
+Read our recommendations for bedding that will prevent night sweats.

 What are hot flushes or hot flashes?

 Hot flushes, also known as hot flashes, are a common symptom of menopause and can occur during the day or at night, making you feel suddenly very hot, causing discomfort, blushing and sweating.
 The severity of hot flushes will vary from woman to woman and can be experienced years after the start of menopause.

 How do I prevent hot flushes and night sweats?